Dropped Hard Drive Recovery Services

 Why Hard Drives Fail After Being Dropped

 Most modern hard drives have delicate moving parts inside.
 When a drive is dropped, even from a low height, the sudden impact can damage key components.
-One of the most common issues is a misaligned or broken read write head—the part responsible for reading data from the spinning disks (platters).
+One of the most common issues is a misaligned or broken read/write head—the part responsible for reading data from the spinning disks (platters).
+In some cases, the platters themselves may become scratched.
+Other times, the damage causes bad sectors that prevent the drive from loading properly.
+The result can be a drive that clicks, spins up without mounting, or is not recognized by your computer at all.

 Common Symptoms of a Dropped Hard Drive